Collins685/routeros-scanner/README.md

 - Look for default ports change
 - Look for non-default users
 - Look for suspicious files
-- Look for proxy, socks and FW rules
+- LooK for proxy, socks and FW rules

 ## Executing and arguments